Skip to content

 Integration with Agent Tool Systems

-The Variable Manager works best when integrated with agent tools:
+The Variable Manager works best when integrated with agent tools.
+Here are complete, self-contained examples:

 @tool